Media

 Campaign messages

-• Children of alcoholics deserve to be helped in their own right.
+- Children deserve to be helped in their own right.

 Calls to action

-• The Government should re-prioritise support for children of alcoholics.
+- The Government should reinstate support for children of alcoholics.

 Celebrity support

-• Nacoa patrons include: Tony Adams OBE, Calum Best, Rt Hon Liam Byrne MP, David Coldwell, Geraldine James OBE, Cherie Lunghi, Elle Macpherson, Vicky Pattison and Camilla Tominey.
+- Nacoa patrons include: Tony Adams OBE, Calum Best, Rt Hon Liam Byrne MP, David Coldwell, Lorri Haines, Geraldine James OBE, Cherie Lunghi, Elle Macpherson, Vicky Pattison, Chanita Stephenson and Camilla Tominey.

 Quotes:

-“News of 27% increase of alcohol deaths since 2019 is devastating to hear for children’s charities like us, who witness the daily impacts of parental addiction on children.
-COA Week helps us to remember that alcoholism is a family problem, rarely isolated.
-Behind these statistics are mothers and fathers whose children will have been living with the chaos of an alcoholic household.
+“News of huge increase of parental alcohol deaths is devastating to hear for children’s charities like us, who witness the daily impacts of parental addiction on children.
+COA Week helps us to remember that alcohol problems affect the whole family.
+Behind these statistics are mothers and fathers whose children will have been living with the chaos of someone else’s drinking.
 But with greater awareness and support, we will help children to find healthy ways to cope and break the cycle of addiction.”

 Vicky Pattison, TV star, author and podcaster